patrick-eng/TooHotTooCold/README.md

 # TooHotTooCold
-A package to help you reach that optimum temperature

-(This is a teaching resource)
+A package to help you reach that optimum temperature (this is a teaching resource).